Micro-hubs

 Join the movement

 The future of urban delivery logistics is in our hands.
-If you are a trader in Karlsruhe city center or are simply interested in how goods are delivered in our city, please take part in the survey (Attention: survey is already closed!).
-Your participation is voluntary and your opinion will be considered anonymously.
+If you are a business owner in downtown Karlsruhe or are simply interested in how goods are delivered in our city, please take part in the survey (Please note: the survey is already closed!).
+Your participation is voluntary and your opinion will be taken into account anonymously.
 Thank you for your support in shaping sustainable and efficient city logistics in Karlsruhe!

 Results of the survey (as at March 14, 2024)

-The completed study comes to various conclusions, which can be found at www.karlsruhe.de/city-transformation can be accessed at .
-For example, the report confirms the suitability of the Kronenplatz parking garage as a potential micro-hub location.
-Up to three companies from the courier, express and parcel sector (CEP sector) could supply various city districts locally with zero emissions by handling goods on up to 14 cargo bikes.
+The completed study comes to various conclusions, which can be found at www.karlsruhe.de/city-transformation .
+For example, the report certifies the Kronenplatz parking garage as a suitable potential micro-hub location.
+Up to three companies in the courier, express, and parcel (CEP) industry could use the additional goods handling capacity of up to 14 cargo bikes to deliver to various city districts locally without emissions.
 Cargo bike logistics can enable the increasing number of parcel deliveries to be handled in a way that is as environmentally friendly as possible and compatible with the pedestrian zone.

 Whether and to what extent cargo bike logistics can be realized using micro-hubs depends largely on the players in the CEP sector.
 The city administration is prepared to create the necessary framework conditions for this.